Ricardo J. Rivera

 Dallas, TX 75201

-Ricardo Rivera has broad experience in matters relating to US and international taxes, corporate transactions, employee benefits, and executive compensation.
+Ricky Rivera has broad experience in matters relating to US and international taxes, corporate transactions, employee benefits, and executive compensation.
 He has an extensive background in handling and structuring business transactions, partnership and corporate tax planning and corporate governance in a variety of areas.

 Ricky received his B.B.A. in accounting, magna cum laude, from the University of Puerto Rico, Rio Piedras Campus; his J.D., magna cum laude, from the University of Puerto Rico School of Law; and his LL.M. in Taxation with a Certificate in Employee Benefits Law from the Georgetown University Law Center.
+Ricky is also a Certified Public Accountant in Puerto Rico.

 Prior to joining Gray Reed, Ricky served as Director and Tax Counsel for American Airlines, where he was in charge of federal taxes, international taxes with a focus in Latin America, and employee benefits and executive compensation.